 You can call their office and ask if they are in the Blue Cross Blue Shield of Michigan or BCN network.

-Once you schedule a service or procedure with a new in-network facility, call Michigan Medicine and ask them to transfer your medical records to the new hospital/facility.
+Once you schedule a service or procedure with a new participating facility, call Michigan Medicine and ask them to transfer your medical records to the new hospital/facility.
 You may need to complete a medical records transfer request.

 While we continue to seek a resolution, if you have questions about payments for services under your coverage, please call the number on the back of your member ID card.